jiegec/awesome-stars/README.md

 - [endcloud/bbhouse-tauri](https://github.com/endcloud/bbhouse-tauri) - A Bilibili Cross-Platform Desktop Client Powered By Tauri
 - [microsoft/vscode-markdown-languageservice](https://github.com/microsoft/vscode-markdown-languageservice) - The language service that powers VS Code's Markdown support, extracted so that it can be reused by other editors and tools
 - [OIerDb-ng/OIerDb](https://github.com/OIerDb-ng/OIerDb) - Next generation OIerDb.
-- [ospfranco/sol](https://github.com/ospfranco/sol) - MacOS launcher & command palette
-- [pingcap/ossinsight](https://github.com/pingcap/ossinsight) - Open Source Software Insights - Analysis, Comparison, Trends, Rankings of Open Source Software, you can also get insight from more than 5 billion with natural language (powered by OpenAI).
-Follow us o
+- [pingcap/ossinsight](https://github.com/pingcap/ossinsight) - Analysis, Comparison, Trends, Rankings of Open Source Software, you can also get insight from more than 5 billion with natural language (powered by OpenAI).
+Follow us on Twitter: https://twitter.com/o
 - [cweijan/vscode-database-client](https://github.com/cweijan/vscode-database-client) - Database Client For Visual Studio Code
 - [cloudscape-design/components](https://github.com/cloudscape-design/components) - React components for Cloudscape Design System
 - [vector-im/element-web](https://github.com/vector-im/element-web) - A glossy Matrix collaboration client for the web.